Please label incoming tickets accordingly according to these rules:

 Any contributor may merge approved pull requests.
 Our protection rules for the

-master branch ensure that only approved pull requests can be merged, so if
+master branch ensure that only approved pull requests can be merged, but you

 We require proper merges for pull requests, to preserve the fact that a change came from a pull request in the git history and to retain any commit signatures that may exist.
 As such you can’t squash-merge or rebase-merge through GitHub’s UI.